-In hemodialysis patients, serum albumin can be a biomarker for nutritional status and chronic inflammation.[1]
+hemodialysis patients.
+In serum albumin can be a biomarker for nutritional status and chronic inflammation.[1]
 Both mortality and hospitalization rates are much higher in patients with hypoalbuminemia.[2]
 In a random sample of middle-aged men, researchers found that albumin levels >4.8 g/dl were related to an almost 18% relative risk decrease in death.[3]
 The serum albumin concentration is determined by several factors, including its production and degradation, the size of the body pool, the volume of distribution, the interchange between intravascular and extravascular areas, and losses from the body, such as during hemodialysis.[4]
-Traditional highflux dialysis results in very little albumin loss.
+Traditional high-flux dialysis results in very little albumin loss.
 The albumin loss rate increases when using a dialyzer membrane that is either MCO or HCO.[5,6] Hypoalbuminemia in end-stage renal illness is most commonly caused by malnutrition, which in turn leads to decreased protein synthesis due to reduced dietary protein intake, as well as restriction.[7]
-The National Kidney Foundation's KDOQI guidelines stated a serum albumin levels should be >4g/dL in healthy individual.[8] normal prevalence of hypoalbuminemia in ESRD pediatric patients previously documented in Pakistan is 87%.[9].
-Similarly, a study in China reported hypoalbuminemia in dialysis patients at 22.3% [10].
+The National Kidney Foundation's KDOOI guidelines stated a serum albumin levels should be >4g/dL in normal healthy The prevalence individual.[8] of hypoalbuminemia in ESRD pediatric patients previously documented in Pakistan is 87%.[9].
+Similarly, China а study in reported hypoalbuminemia in dialysis patients at 22.3% [10].

-This study will help identify patients with hypoalbuminemia who are amenable to dietary and supplement administration to address protein-calorie malnutrition.
-This will improve physical quality of life, reduce morbidity and hospitalization rates, and potentially yield favorable outcomes.
+This study will help identify with hypoalbuminemia who are patients amenable to dietarv and supplement address protein-calorie administration to malnutrition.
+This will improve physical quality of life, reduce morbidity and hospitalization rates. and potentially yield favorable outcomes.